 3. Multisensory Learning Experience:

-Since bite-sized learning is very specific and focussed on providing very condensed information on a subject, multimedia elements are liberally used to reinforce the concepts.
+Since bite-sized learning is very specific and focused on providing very condensed information on a subject, multimedia elements are liberally used to reinforce the concepts.

-So, taking forward the example of removing password from a PDF file, bite-sized learning in this case can be in the form of video demonstrating the process, an audio in the background explaining how it is done, and then a list of the steps to reinforce the process.
-So, with bite-sized content, you can actually see learning in action, and this makes for better grasping and retention.
+So, taking forward the example of removing a password from a PDF file, bite-sized learning, in this case, can be in the form of a video demonstrating the process, audio in the background explaining how it is done, and then a list of the steps to reinforce the process.
+So, with bite-sized content, you can see learning in action, and this makes for better grasping and retention.

 4. Reinforcing Learning:

 It is generally observed that people tend to forget 80% of what they have learned over 30 days if that information is not revisited or put to use again and again.
 Bite-sized learning simplifies revisiting the concepts and thus is a great way to address the challenges of the forgetting curve.

 Also, since these bite-sized nuggets are specific and in formats that include graphics, audio, video, infographics, etc., they are less intimidating to the learners than long lessons in the text-only format.